Scholarly Communication

 What is Scholarly Communications?

-According to the Association of Research and College Libraries, “Scholarly communication is the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.
+According to the Association of Research and College Libraries External link, “Scholarly communication is the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.
 The system includes both formal means of communication, such as publication in peer-reviewed journals, and informal channels, such as electronic mailing lists.”
 The Scholarly Communication Department is here to assist and support faculty, staff, and students at every stage in the production of scholarship.
 Click the menu below to learn more about Greenley Library's services and resources.

 - Farmingdale State College Open Access Policy